(Image by Intimia)

 🍉 Visualize a string between your pelvic bones.
 Tighten the string by drawing your pubic bone to your tailbone, and sitz bones squeeze toward each other at the same time.

-🍉 Engage the front muscles by imagining stopping your stream of urine.
-At the same time, imagine stopping the release of gas around your anus.
+🍉 Engage the font muscles by imagining stopping your stream of urine.
+At the same time, imaging stopping the release of gas around your anus.

 🍉 Visualize your muscles like elevator doors.
 Tighten the muscles as you imagine the doors closing, and as the elevator lifts up draw the pelvic floor muscles up.

 You can start lying on your back with your knees bent, feet on the ground.
-Make sure no other muscles around the pelvis are engaging, and your breathing is relaxed.
+Make sure no other muscle around the pelvis are engaging, and your breaking is relaxed.
 The only movement you should feel is around your perineum and vagina/anus when you contract.
 Feel free to try these out at home!

 HOWEVER, the kegel is not the only movement of the pelvic floor.
 Like any other healthy muscles in the body, the pelvic floor needs to be able to have a strong contraction AND strong relaxation.
 Both of these movements are critical for a pelvic floor that functions properly.
 And for many people, just doing kegels is often the opposite of what they should be doing and can cause further dysfunction.